frisen-lab/TREX/README.md

 `trex smartseq2` follows a similar pipeline with the following differences:
 - A useable read does not require a UMI
-- Reads do not get grouped into molecules and their cloneIDs not collapsed and error-corrected into consensus sequences
+- Reads do not get grouped into molecules and their cloneIDs are not collapsed and error-corrected into consensus sequences

 ## Input files